kriteek/WeatherApps/README.md

 Please download to view video demonstration of Weather Apps.

-If you need a code, please don’t hesitate to ask.
+If you would like to review my code, please feel free to reach out, I’d be glad to provide access upon request.

 Assignment 1: HTML, CSS